 \subsection{Few-shot}

 We also conduct few-shot experiments following the setting in IGLUE \cite{bugliarello2022iglue} for both xUNITER and UC2 on XVNLI and MaRVL.
 The results are shown in Figure~\ref{fig:few_shot}, where the horizontal axis represents the number of shots, and the vertical axis represents the accuracy score.
-The leftmost point in the horizontal axis is zero, which represents the performance in zero-shot setups.
-The blue points and lines show the performance of models fine-tuned by our method.
-The yellow lines and points represent the performance of the baseline.
-It is clear that in all these four figures, our method achieves better performance in all shots.
-And it is worth noting that although there is a slight increase from the performance of zero-shot to one-shot, our proposed method without seeing any data in the target languages outperforms the baselines in the few-shot setting, except for UC2 on MaRVL.
-In other words, only a few instances of training data in target languages is not enough to eliminate the advantage of our method.
-It further demonstrates that while our method requires training data in one auxiliary language, there is no need for few-shot data in target languages.
+The leftmost point of the horizontal axis is zero, which represents the performance in the zero-shot setup.
+The blue points and lines show the performance of our method.
+The yellow points and lines represent the performance of the baseline.
+We have performed five runs and the interval represents the standard error.
+It is clear that in all four figures, our method achieves better performance across all shots.
+And it is worth noting that although there is a slight increase from the performance of zero-shot to one-shot, our proposed method, without seeing any data in the target languages, outperforms the baselines in the few-shot setting, except for UC2 on MaRVL.
+In other words, only a few instances of training data in target languages are not enough to eliminate the advantage of our method.
+This demonstrates that while our method requires training data in one auxiliary language, there is no need for few-shot data in the target languages.